-Majors must earn a minimum of 18 credits, including nine upper division credits, in one of the following four multidisciplinary concentrations.
+Students are required to complete the major with elective journalism credits.
+Students may take any course for which they have the pre- and corequisites.
+Majors must complete six courses, including three upper division courses, in one of the following four multidisciplinary concentrations.
 Students may substitute a course within a concentration or propose a new concentration with the permission of the undergraduate director.
-Specific multi-disciplinary concentrations and suggested courses are listed below.
-A multidisciplinary concentration is not required for double majors.
+Specific multidisciplinary concentrations and suggested courses are listed below.
+In lieu of a multidisciplinary concentration, students may complete a second major.